How to host a website

 What are the alternatives?

 If all of the above sounds a bit complicated and expensive, there are plenty of web hosting providers out there that will do all of the groundwork for you.
-See our handy guide for the best website hosts for small businesses here.
+See our handy guide on the best web hosting for small businesses.

 When choosing a web hosting service, make sure you keep a cautious eye out for: